Building Community through Laughter: Comedy & the Good Life

 Event Venue & Community Conversation Facilitators

-We’re working on logistics for our venue and will update our website with details soon.
-The comedy show and post-performance talk-back session wil be in the same venue spot, and (the latter) facilitated by community philosophers Marisa Diaz-Waian & Mitch Conway.
-Our event is scheduled for Sunday, June 7th (6:30pm – 9:00pmish).
+Our comedy show and post-performance talk-back will take place in The Ming Opera House at the Jackson Street Shriner’s Temple and will be facilitated by community philosophers Marisa Diaz-Waian & Mitch Conway.
+Our gig is scheduled for Sunday, June 7th (6:30pm – 9:00pmish).

 - Program Director/Co-Facilitator – Marisa Diaz-Waian, Community Philosopher & Founder/Director of Merlin CCC